 How to cook and stew chard?

-Given their richness in minerals, chard are vegetables with a very good natural flavor.
-This means that, when cooking, you do not need to spice it too much, since one can eat them easily because of their natural flavour.
+Given its richness in minerals, chard is a vegetable with a very good natural flavor.
+This means that, when cooking, you do not need to spice it too much, since one can eat it easily because of its natural flavour.
 Simply, a good helping of chard boiled with a teaspoon of olive oil makes for a delicious and nutritious dish.

 In fact, you do not need add salt, because the greens are very rich in sodium.
 A good portion of boiled chard with a teaspoon of Olive oil makes a delicious and nutritious dish.
 This does not mean that this vegetable can not be cooked with more sophisticated techniques; it can be fried, au gratin, served in an omelette, with cheese, to the vinaigrette, etc.